Xunnamius/strongbox-switchcrypt/README.md

   experimental results.
 - [std=c11](https://en.wikipedia.org/wiki/C11_(C_standard_revision))
 - Assumes 32-bit `int`, 64-bit `long long` (due to [`sc_chachaX_neon`](#swapping-ciphers))
-- POSIX message queues must be enabled in the kernel; StrongBox must have permissions to create and use queues (can be set up to not use sudo if you have the know how)
+- POSIX message queues must be enabled in the kernel; the user running StrongBox must have permissions to create and use queues (root is not necessarily required)
 - A device that offers or emulates an [RPMB API](https://lwn.net/Articles/682276/) is required iff you intend to test RPMB functionality.
 See: [BLFS_RPMB_KEY](#blfs_rpmb_key), [BLFS_RPMB_DEVICE](#blfs_rpmb_device), and [BLFS_MANUAL_GV_FALLBACK](#blfs_manual_gv_fallback).
     - *sudo access* is necessary when using RPMB functionality against an mmc device.
-If you're doing usersapce emulation of some sort, *sudo* is not necessary.
+If you're doing usersapce emulation of some sort or have configured special permissions for your RPMB, *sudo* is not necessary.

 ## Usage